ibexa/documentation-developer/docs/updating/5_update_2.2.md

 #### Migrate custom blocks

 Landing Page blocks (from v2.1 and earlier) were defined using a class implementing `EzSystems\LandingPageFieldTypeBundle\FieldType\LandingPage\Model\AbstractBlockType`.
 In Page Builder (from v2.2 onwards), this interface is no longer present.
-Instead the logic of your block must be implemented in a [Listener](../extending/extending_page.md#block-rendering-events).
+Instead the logic of your block must be implemented in a [Listener](../guide/page/page_blocks.md#block-events).
 Typically, what you previously would do in `getTemplateParameters()`, you'll now do in the `onBlockPreRender()` event handler.

-The definition of block parameters has to be moved from `createBlockDefinition()` to the [YAML configuration](../extending/extending_page.md#creating-page-blocks) for your custom blocks.
+The definition of block parameters has to be moved from `createBlockDefinition()` to the [YAML configuration](../guide/page/create_custom_page_block.md) for your custom blocks.

-For more information about how custom blocks are implemented in Pagebuilder, have a look at [Creating custom Page blocks](../extending/extending_page.md)
+For more information about how custom blocks are implemented in Pagebuilder, have a look at [Creating custom Page blocks](../guide/page/create_custom_page_block.md) for your custom blocks.

 For the migration of blocks from Landing Page to Page Builder, you'll need to provide a converter for attributes of custom blocks.
 For simple blocks you can use `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\DefaultConverter`.
 Custom converters must implement the `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\ConverterInterface` interface.